yang-guangliang/yang-guangliang.github.io/index.md

 ### Intro

-I am currently an Assistant Professor at the School of Computer Science at Fudan University.
+I am an Assistant Professor at the School of Computer Science at Fudan University.

 My research focuses on computer and AI security.
 I am particularly passionate about devising and improving security verification and mitigation approaches for practical and real-world utilization.
 Our mission is to bridge the gap between cutting-edge security research and the development of effective and reliable security systems.